-- 4. Wolverton Drive is located within the Boscombe East and Pokesdown Ward of Bournemouth.
+- 4. Wolverton Road is located within the Boscombe East and Pokesdown Ward of Bournemouth.
 The application site is set on the corner of Wolverton Road and Langton Road and is a detached two storey dwelling facing northeast onto Wolverton Road.
-To the rear is a garden, a garage to the western boundary has been demolished and allows for one off road parking space.
-The host property has a large flat roof wrap-around-dormer to the western and southern elevation. - 5.
-Properties within the near vicinity of the site are detached or semi-detached dwellings which are predominantly single family dwellinghouses.
+To the rear is a garden, a garage to the western boundary has been demolished and allows for off road parking space.
+The site has a large flat roof wraparound-dormer to the western and southern elevation. - 5.
+Properties within the near vicinity of the site are detached or semi-detached dwellings and are predominantly in use as single family dwellinghouses although some have been converted to flats.